jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 {% endhighlight %}

 # Fitting Models with Markov Chain Monte Carlo
 When posterior distributions are complicated, MCMC uses simulations to find the best model fit.
-The algorithm draws random samples from the posterior distribution.
+Markov chain Monte Carlo is a general method based on drawing values of $$\theta$$ from approximate distributions and then correcting those draws to better approximate the target posterior distribution, $$p(\theta \vert y)$$.
+The samples are drawn sequentially, with the distribution of sampled draws depending onthe last value drawn.

 Variants of MCMC include